Top Row (left to right): Le Corbusier; Malcolm X; Winston Churchill

 Some people you think we’ve missed?
 Please let us know in the comments!

 To learn more about Public Domain Day visit publicdomainday.org.
-For more names whose works will be going into the public domain in 2015 see the Wikipedia pages on 1944 and 1964 deaths, and also this dedicated page.
+For more names whose works will be going into the public domain in 2015 see the Wikipedia pages on 1945 and 1965 deaths (which you can fine-tune down to writers and artists), and also this dedicated page.

 Wondering what will enter the public domain through copyright expiration in the U.S.?
 Like last year, and the year before…Nothing.